tomaspinho/AVEx/README.md

 Uses a **decode-and-dispatch** approach to emulating the **16.78 MHz ARM7TDMI processor** (32bit GameBoy Advance) and the **8 or 4 MHz Z80 coprocessor** (8bit GameBoy).
 Does not rely on data structures for execution, but rather on local variables and calls to functions that implement each opcode functionality.
 The "big switch" is located inside `src/arm-new.h`.

+#### Opcode Profiling ####
+Analyzing the counts for each opcode's executions (see `opcodetimes.csv` and `mostfrequentopcodes.txt`) we come to the conclusion that logic, arithmetic and memory access opcodes are the most used throughout games.

 #### Possible optimizations ####
 Version 1.7.2 of the Visual Boy Advance emulator implements the "big switch" of the decode-and-dispatch approach using copious amounts of local variables, function calls, macro expansions for direct array indexing and expression evaluation to prepare certain values for operations.